5 Cheap & Easy Natural Beauty Tricks

-Coconut Oil — If you haven’t heard about the magical beauty powers of coconut oil, you haven’t been paying attention.
-Its uses are many, and it can be applied to hair and skin for great results.
+If you haven’t heard about the magical beauty powers of coconut oil, you haven’t been paying attention.
+It has many uses, and you can apply it to hair and skin for great results.
 It’s rich in fatty acids and has natural anti-bacterial properties.
 As a body moisturizer, simply scoop out a bit and rub it into your skin.
 For hair, take the tiniest amount, warm it on your fingertips and run it into the ends of hair for moisture and shine.
 Mixed with brown sugar or sea salt, it becomes an effective body scrub.
 Men can even use a tiny dab to groom their beards.
 It’s solid at room temperature and liquefies with heat, but equally effective either way.

-Cucumbers — There’s a reason cucumber slices placed over the eyes is an image synonymous with a relaxing spa day — they really work!
-Slices of cucumbers placed over tired, puffy or irritated eyes can help reduce irritation and inflammation thanks to their high concentration of antioxidants.
+There’s a reason cucumber slices placed over the eyes is an image synonymous with a relaxing spa day — they really work!
+Slices of cucumbers placed over tired, puffy or irritated eyes can help reduce irritation and inflammation.
 Simply slice a few pieces off a cold cucumber, place them over your eyes and sit back and relax for up to 10 minutes to see the immediate benefits.